 Policies and Procedures

 Use, possession, distribution, or being under the influence of alcoholic beverages on any part of the Harrisburg campus is prohibited regardless of the age of a student.
 Such behavior is a breach of the Housing Contract and will result in disciplinary action.
 Absolutely no empty alcohol bottles/cans or containers are allowed.
 The Penn State Harrisburg campus is a dry campus.
 Therefore, students should not possess or display items that may have been used for alcoholic beverages.
 This policy will be strictly enforced.
-Violators will be subject to disciplinary action via Community Standards or Office of Student Conduct under the Penn State Code of Conduct.
+Violators will be subject to disciplinary action via Community Standards or the Office of Student Accountability and Conflict Response (OSACR) under the Penn State Code of Conduct.

 Apartment/Room Maintenance Inspections